mauserrifle/simresults/README.md

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/mauserrifle/simresults/issues).

+## Known issues

+Some classes like `Participant` do heavy caching.
+So changing any value after calling sorting methods will be pointless.
+There are no cache invalidate methods (yet).
+Most likely they will never be needed as there's no use case you actually would want to change values after reading out all data.

 ## Contributing

 The project is designed to be extended with new features and game support.